 Configure the tool to create the new database.
 Three scenarios are possible in this case:

-In case the database script isn’t in the repository, but it does exist locally on the machine, the script can be loaded into the application by selecting the Custom script option and then choosing the script file from folder:
+In case the database script isn’t in the repository, but it does exist locally on the machine, the script can be loaded into the application by selecting the From script option and then choosing the script file from folder:

-Here is the Drop if exists option, which when checked, will drop the existing database of the same name, before creating the new database creation script.
+The Drop if exists option, which when checked, will drop the existing database of the same name, before creating the new database creation script.

 In the Build objects step, objects can be selected to be included in the build.
 All objects pulled out from the source control will be presented, and selected by default: